 It takes time to build and compact that snowball.
 But once you start that snowball down the hill, it continues to grow with minimal ongoing maintenance from you.

-Why Is Content Marketing ROI Different?
+Why is Content Marketing ROI Different?

-If you’re running an AdWords campaign, it’s easy to see ROI.
+If you’re running an Ads campaign, it’s easy to see ROI.
 Your ad runs.
 The person clicks.
 The person converts.
 You can attribute that conversion directly to the ad and its associated landing page.

 Those conversion rates may be pitiful if it’s the only marketing method you’re using.
 But it all looks very neat and measurable on a spreadsheet.